Factory workers: A Simple Formula for Employee Feedback

 Would morale increase at your company after these actions?

 The factory workers answer the question ”How was your day?” by either hitting the green or red button as they finish their shift.

 An opportunity to open up a dialogue

-Now try to move the needle and get some more green!
+Now try to move the needle and achieve some more green!